gaybro8777/cheetah/readme.md

 Tired of unrelenting fake news?

-Skeptical of misinformation claims made by tinpot 'experts' [actively engaging in it](https://www.nytimes.com/2018/12/19/us/alabama-senate-roy-jones-russia.html)?
+Skeptical of misinformation claims made by tinpot 'experts' [actively engaging in it themselves](https://www.nytimes.com/2018/12/19/us/alabama-senate-roy-jones-russia.html)?

-Worried about the unprecedented encroachment on public discourse by a tiny handful of regionally and politically isolated tech interests?
+Worried about the encroachment on public information by a handful of regionally and politically isolated tech monopolies?

 Have no fear, Cheetah is here!